Skip to content

 More information

 The clerk to the charter trustees, Bryan Smith, is available to assist the mayoralty when necessary.
 Operational support on a day-to-day basis is provided by the Mayor's secretary, Mrs Victoria Richardson.
-For more information on the Mayor and the charter trust, contact us.
+For more information on the Mayor and the charter trust, Contact The Mayor.
 You can also find out about the Civic Insignia and Durham Town Hall.

 Share this page